muke1908/as-store/README.md

 5) `AsyncLS.onWriteComplete(function)` - attach handler to disk "WRITE". `funciton` will be called when writing to disk.

 ### Why it's fast and non-blocking ?
 `setItem` - doesn't write the data to disk immediately.
 Non-blocking.
-Process multiple write operation at once (with 500ms delay).
+Process multiple write operation at once (with 500ms throttling).
 `getItem` - doesn't read data from disk.
 It maintain a hash map in client.
 It directly returns data from memory.